duembi/ANKU-DEMIRAG-IHA/README.md

 ### Autonomous Missions

-[cite_start]The autonomous capabilities of our project are primarily achieved through advanced image processing algorithms running on the mission computer (Raspberry Pi 5)[cite: 226].
+The autonomous capabilities of our project are primarily achieved through advanced image processing algorithms running on the mission computer (Raspberry Pi 5)[cite: 226].

 1.  **Autonomous Lock-On (Combat UAV Mission):** Real-time detection and tracking of rival UAVs[cite: 262, 264].
     * **Detection Algorithm:** **YOLOv8**, optimized for high accuracy and speed[cite: 287, 327].